-If using the accelerator pedal while ACC is active, a DIC warning message will indicate that automatic braking will not occur.
-See Vehicle Messages on page 5-28.
+If using the accelerator pedal while ACC is active, a warning message on the DIC will indicate that automatic braking will not occur.
+See Vehicle Messages on page 5-29.
 ACC will resume operation when the accelerator pedal is not being pressed.